Table of Contents

 Method 1: Use Ctrl + Alt + End (Classic Approach)

-For full desktop RDP sessions (not RemoteApp), pressing Ctrl + Alt + End brings up the Windows Security screen.
+For full desktop RDP sessions, pressing Ctrl + Alt + End brings up the Windows Security screen.
 From there, select Change a password and follow the on-screen prompts.

 Note: